Project management implementation is a critical time in the user/vendor relationship.

 Straight forward right?

-What this question will do is ensure that A) a standard plan is already in place, and B) the company is thinking about your long term success by getting started right away.
+Your sales rep should be able to answer this quickly.
+This question will ensure that a standard plan is already in place.
+You feel comfortable knowing that the company is thinking about your long-term success with a comprehensive plan.

-If you hear an exact number, you are being misled.
+If you hear an exact number, you are most likely being misled.

 Research shows implementation can take anywhere from less than a week to over three years!